drduh/macOS-Security-and-Privacy-Guide/README.md

 Remember to periodically run `brew update` and `brew upgrade` on trusted, secure networks to install software updates.

-According to [Homebrew/brew/blob/master/share/doc/homebrew/Analytics.md](https://github.com/Homebrew/brew/blob/master/share/doc/homebrew/Analytics.md), Homebrew will start logging user behaviour trough Google Analytics.
+According to [Homebrew/brew/blob/master/share/doc/homebrew/Analytics.md](https://github.com/Homebrew/brew/blob/master/share/doc/homebrew/Analytics.md), Homebrew will start logging user behaviour through Google Analytics.

 The documentation says the user can opt-out by including an environment variable `HOMEBREW_NO_ANALYTICS=1`.
 Include that on your `.bashrc`or `.zshrc`.